fhiso/legacy-format/combined.md

 #### Record   {#Record}

-The *Record* type has no tag name and cannot be directly instantiated.
-It serves as an abstract supertype for those [TopLevel] types that describe the principle contents of the data set (as opposed to other [TopLevel] subtypes, which are metadata).
+The *Record* type serves as an abstract supertype for those [TopLevel] types that describe the principle contents of the data set (as opposed to other [TopLevel] subtypes, which are metadata).

 Known subtypes
 :   `[FAM]`